SoftyDuck/FalixNodes-Desktop/README.md

 ________________________

+## To Do List for Falix Software v3.3.0
+ - Remove the remote module, as it's been [deprecated](https://www.electronjs.org/docs/latest/api/remote/#:~:text=%E2%9A%A0%EF%B8%8F%20WARNING%20%E2%9A%A0%EF%B8%8F%20The%20remote%20module%20is%20deprecated)
+ - With the removal of the remote module, switch to using ipcRenderer and ipcMain, as suggested by Electron's Documentation
+ - Add security by only whitelisting certain domains the software can display:
+   - software.falixnodes.net/*
+   - client.falixnodes.net/*
+   - panel.falixnodes.net/*
+   - discord.com/oauth2/*
+- With security in mind, prepare for Electron 14 and up
+- Add dynamic timing to splash screen, instead of fixed timing being 5 seconds
+- Improve performance
+- Add more language support:
+   - [ ] German
+   - [ ] Latvian
+   - [ ] Português
+   - [ ] Arabic
+   - [ ] Bengali
+   - [ ] Russian

+________________________

 ## ❔ Q&A for Developers
 ### Why is Font Awesome included offline?
 You could use a script instead.
 #### What is Font Awesome?